embeepea/blog.embeepea.me/_posts/2014-01-21-x11-forwarding-from-headless-vm.markdown

 VirtualBox.

-I need this because I'm using python matplotlib to display plots, and I want to do this on a VM rather than directly on my MacBook, because I'm experimenting with installing various other python libraries, and I don't want to run the risk of screwing up the python installation(s) on my MacBook by installing experimental libraries.
+I need this because I'm using python matplotlib to display plots, and I want to do this on a VM rather than directly on my MacBook, since I'm experimenting with installing various other python libraries, and I don't want to run the risk of screwing up the python installation(s) on my MacBook by installing experimental libraries.
 I tried using